Two Resources that Will Build Community at the Beginning of the Year

 I copy these on cardstock front to back, laminate, and give one to each student at the beginning of the year.
 Students keep the thinkmarks in their book boxes and use while reading independently.
 They serve as reminders of ways to annotate texts while reading and great places to stop, think, and write about their texts.

-2. "Have you Filled a Bucket Today?" by Carol McCloud (pages 33 - 35).
+2. "Have you Filled a Bucket Today?" by Carol McCloud.
 Students identify positive behaviors that would make them "bucket fillers" and negative behaviors that would make others think they were "bucket dippers."
+They create a picture and pledge to be bucket fillers throughout the year.

 5. "The Incredible Book Eating Boy" by Oliver Jeffers.
-Students create a photo collage showing what they love so much they could eat.
+Students identify what they love so much they would eat it if possible.
+They create an image of themselves eating parts of what they love and write several paragraphs explaining their drawings.

 Like the freebie, but want the complete resource?
 Both are on sale right now in my TPT store.